 I'd not seen him before.
 No one at Poplar would know him.
 He didn't look up.
 He just kept staring into the bag of groceries I'd just given him.
 He just kept looking down.

+"My life didn't used to be like this... where did it go wrong..." he said.
 "There's something else....I've done something awful...
 I'm so ashamed..."
 A story of wrong choices, wrong friends, a drinking spree getting out of control, arrest, DNA swabs, cells & a rape charge has me sighing at the brokeness of what I was hearing.